 Instructions

-- Preheat oven to 425°F. While it's preheating, combine all the ingredients in a large bowl.
+- Preheat the oven to 425°F. While it's preheating, combine all the ingredients in a large bowl.

-- Shape mixture into small ball shapes, about 1 tbsp in size.
-Arrange meatballs on a baking sheet lined with parchment paper, leaving space between each one.
+- Shape the meat mixture into small balls, about 1 tbsp in size.
+Arrange the meatballs on a baking sheet lined with parchment paper, leaving ample space between each one.

-- Bake meatballs for about 15-20 minutes or until outside is nicely golden and fully cooked on the inside.
+- Bake the meatballs for about 15-20 minutes or until the outside is nicely golden and fully cooked on the inside (160°F).
 Enjoy!

 We love lamb meatballs!
 Such an easy recipe to make.